 That said, can you do better for less?
 Honestly, I have no idea — but I do know that I haven’t.
 I’m not an encyclopedia of experience on audio gear like some, but I’ve heard more than a few, and this one stands out.
 Kinda way out.
 Winner winner, chicken dinner!

 As I said, in summary, in conclusion, at the end of the day and finally, the Pass Laboratories XP-30 is an incredible linestage preamplifier and, in my experience, easily one of the best of its kind.
-That makes it a very straightforward recommendation and clearly worthy of a Most Wanted designation.
+That makes it a very straightforward recommendation and clearly worthy of a Editor’s Choice designation.
 If you can, you really should try this one out.

 Specs for the XP-30 can be found on the Pass Labs website.